-Osteoporosis, the most common form of metabolic bone disease, leads to alterations in bone structure and density that have been shown to compromise the strength of spinal instrumentation.
+It is the most common form of metabolic bone disease, and have been shown to compromise the strength of spinal instrumentation.

 Osteoporosis is a common health problem that can have a serious impact on the elderly population.